Chill-Astro/Trust-My-Msix/README.md

 ## Usage :

-- Trust My Msix! can be easily used by just running the loose `.exe`
+- Trust My Msix! can be easily used by just running the Portable `.exe`
 - Trust My Msix!'s entire CLI can be bypassed by using the argument '--i' :

       tmm --i <path>